The School Strike for Climate was massive!

 We’re fascinated by the language surrounding the strikes because it says a lot about how society views the political and democratic contributions of young people.

-It shows how threatened or uncomfortable some segments of society are with the fact that these citizens are more connected and informed that any previous generation, and they’re using those tools to band together to stand up for things they’re passionate about.
+It shows how threatened or uncomfortable some segments of society are with the fact that these citizens are more connected and informed than any previous generation, and they’re using those tools to band together to stand up for things they’re passionate about.

 Whether it’s March For Our Lives, the Don’t Kill Live Music rallies, being a vocal part of the Marriage Equality movement or leading the School Strike for Climate - This isn’t about a generation finding their voice.
 They’ve always had a voice.
 This is about those in power finally being forced to listen.

-And, because they can’t combat the righteousness of the claims the young people are making, the only move those in power have is to trivialise the fact that it’s young people delivering the message – so it’s time we call it out.
+And, because they can’t combat the righteousness of the claims the young people are making, the only move those in power have is to trivialise the fact that it’s young people delivering the message – so it’s time we call that out.

 If you see language that describes young people as anything other than complete and competent citizens doing things complete and competent citizens do, then call it out.
 Challenge people to be better.